 As stated above these figures are the taken from the NIH Consensus Statement (US) or Having a Baby in Queensland (Aus).
 A more recent UK study (Fitzpatrick et al. 2012) found an even lower overall risk of rupture – 0.2%.

 The risk of rupture may be even lower in labours that are not induced or augmented (the stats above are a mixture of all labours).
 An Australian study (Dekker et al. 2010) found that the risk of uterine rupture during VBAC was 0.15% in spontaneous labour, 1.91% in augmented labour and 0.88% in labour induced using prostin and oxytocin.
-Fitzpatrick et al. (2012) also round an increase in rupture with induction and augmentation.
+Fitzpatrick et al. (2012) also found an increase in rupture with induction and augmentation.
 In contrast a US study (Ouzouian et al. 2011) found no different in rupture rates between spontaneous and induced labours – but found a significantly greater vaginal birth rate following spontaneous labour.
 Another study (Harper et al. 2011) found an increased chance of rupture during induction when the woman has an ‘unfavourable’ cervix.
 There are also other risks associated with induction which need to be considered before heading down that pathway.

 For women who have had multiple c-sections: Landon et al. (2006) suggest the risk of rupture rises to 0.9%.
 Fitzpatrick et al. (2012) also found a slight increase in risk for women how had had 2 or more previous c-sections.
 However Cahill et al. (2010) found that: “Women with three or more prior caesareans who attempt VBAC have similar rates of success and risk for maternal morbidity as those with one prior caesarean, and as those delivered by elective repeat caesarean.”